Theodore Roethke

 Theodore Huebner Roethke (/ˈrɛtki/ RET-kee; May 25, 1908 – August 1, 1963) was an American poet.
-He is regarded as one of the most accomplished and influential poets of his generation, having won the Pulitzer Prize for poetry in 1954 for his book The Waking, and the annual National Book Award for Poetry on two occasions: in 1959 for Words for the Wind, and posthumously in 1965 for The Far Field.
-His work was characterized by its introspection, rhythm and natural imagery.
+He is regarded as one of the most accomplished and influential poets of his generation, having won the Pulitzer Prize for Poetry in 1954 for his book The Waking, and the annual National Book Award for Poetry on two occasions: in 1959 for Words for the Wind, and posthumously in 1965 for The Far Field.
+His work was characterized by a willingness to engage deeply with a multifaceted introspection, and his style was overtly rhythmic, with a skilful use of natural imagery.
+Indeed, Roethke's mastery of both free verse and fixed forms was complemented by an intense lyrical quality that drew "from the natural world in all its mystery and fierce beauty."

 Roethke was praised by former U.S. Poet Laureate and author James Dickey as "in my opinion the greatest poet this country has yet produced."
 He was also a respected poetry teacher, and taught at the University of Washington for fifteen years.
 His students from that period won two Pulitzer Prizes for Poetry and two others were nominated for the award.
 "He was probably the best poetry-writing teacher ever," said poet Richard Hugo, who studied under Roethke.

 Biography

 Roethke was born in Saginaw, Michigan, and grew up on the west side of the Saginaw River.
 His father, Otto, was a German immigrant, a market-gardener who owned a large local 25-acre greenhouse, along with his brother (Theodore's uncle).
 Much of Theodore's childhood was spent in this greenhouse, as reflected by the use of natural images in his poetry.
-In early 1923 when Roethke was 14 years old, his uncle committed suicide and his father died of cancer.
+In early 1923 when Roethke was 14 years old, his uncle died by suicide and his father died of cancer.
 Roethke noted that these events affected him deeply and influenced his work.

 Roethke attended the University of Michigan, earning a B.A. magna cum laude and Phi Beta Kappa in 1929.
 He continued on at Michigan to receive an M.A. in English in 1936.
 He briefly attended the University of Michigan School of Law before resuming his graduate studies at Harvard University, where he studied under the poet Robert Hillyer.
 Abandoning graduate study because of the Great Depression, he taught English at several universities, including Michigan State University, Lafayette College, Pennsylvania State University, and Bennington College.

 In 1940, he was expelled from his position at Lafayette and he returned to Michigan.
 Prior to his return, he had an affair with established poet and critic Louise Bogan, one of his strongest early supporters.
 While teaching at Michigan State University in East Lansing, he began to suffer from manic depression, which fueled his poetic impetus.
 His last teaching position was at the University of Washington, leading to an association with the poets of the American Northwest.